Originally Posted via Nik’s LinkedIn

 Rather than list a bunch of things that all chapter treasurers do (made an annual budget, managed $10,000), talk about what you did differently.

 For example, while I was President, my Treasurer and I worked with a $400 budget to close a $18,000 budget shortfall and we didn’t cut a single activity during the term.
-That’s something that will start a conversation and also demonstrates resolve and ingenuity.
+The statistic is a part of a greater story.
+Simply saying that we managed a balanced budget doesn’t leave much room for elaboration.
+Stories make for more enjoyable conversations and are easier to recall than basic job descriptions.

-Talk about the new program you built, how much more money you raised than before, how you cut expenses or how more of your members are involved.
+Talk about the new program you built, how much more money you raised than before, how you cut expenses or how more of your members became involved.
 Use numbers and percentages.

 4. Speak Human

-No one knows what the hell “Sergeant at Arms” means.
+No one knows what “Sergeant at Arms” means.
 It’s okay to replace it with a word that fits an American’s vocabulary.

 Pretend your fraternity or sorority is a credit card company; use only the terms a credit card company man or woman would use.
 Call your brothers members, call your chapter your organization, call a philanthropy event a charity fundraiser and don’t mention ritual; there is no need for that to be on your résumé.